Ancient and Medieval History

 Tripartite Struggle: Fight for Kannauj Gurjara-Pratiharas The Gurjara-Pratihara dynasty controlled North India from the sixth to the eleventh century.
 The dynasty’s name is a mixture of two words: Gurjara, which is said to allude to the territory of present-day Gujarat, … Continue reading

-Post Gupta Dynasties: Chalukyas
+Post Gupta Dynasties: Chalukya Dynasty

-Post Gupta Dynasties: Pallava
+Post Gupta Dynasties: Pallava Period

 Post Gupta Dynasties: Pushyabhutis